mahaansi/MobileAppProject/README.md

     We are developing a system that helps to make use of the Neglected books to deliver them to the interested readers.
 The system will view a plenty of different books along with their owners' details.
 On the other hand, the readers will have a chances to either donate or borrow a book from the system.
 # 1.2	PROBLEM DESCRIPTION
  # 1.2.1	Background of the problem
-    In the 21st century, the interset of student has changed gradually in the eductinoal system.
+    In the 21st century, the interset of student has changed gradually in the eductinal system.
     However, the main change the impcat the learners generally is turning away from reading the books and relying on other learning materials.
     Which eventually leads to new careless generation of the books.
     As a result, students are no longer giving a good care for the books they receive or buy.